This tips for knitting beginners page is an extra page dedicated to the absolute beginner knitter.

 Note: When the yarn is in front and you knit the next stitch, it is called a yarn over.
 It creates a hole and it's a one stitch increase.

-I hope these tips for knitting helped you get through your first few rows and if I can think of even more tips for knitting I'll make sure to let you know right here.
+I hope these tips for knitting helped you get through your first few rows.

 Keep practicing, it does get easier.